-From the Maze Summary report, we can see that Malcolm used an abundance of part-word and phrase repetitions and revisions, indicating utterance formulation difficulty.
+From the Verbal Facility Summary (Figure 10-40) we can see that Malcolm used an abundance of part-word and phrase repetitions and revisions, indicating utterance formulation difficulty.
 He also had many single-word filled pauses, e.g., uh, um.
 Malcolm might be using filled pauses as a strategy to "buy more time" when formulating utterances.
-The maze distribution table shows that, as Malcolm is attempting longer utterances, he tends to have more difficulty with utterance formulation.
+The maze distribution table (Figure 10-41) shows that, as Malcolm is attempting longer utterances, he tends to have more difficulty with utterance formulation.